madhunishab/madhunishab/README.md

 # Hi there!
 I'm Madhunisha Balamurugan 👋

 ## 🚀 About Me
 I'm a passionate Finance and Business Analytics professional with a strong foundation in finance, accounting, and data analytics.
 I enjoy leveraging analytical tools to drive business performance and deliver actionable insights.
 I recently graduated with a **Master of Science in Finance & Business Analytics** from the **University of Pittsburgh, Katz Graduate School of Business**.
-I currently looking for full time opportunities!
+I am currently looking for full time opportunities!

 ## 💡 Skills & Expertise
 - **Programming & Analytics:** Python, SQL, R, Power BI, Tableau, SPSS